phofl/phofl.github.io/content/posts/cow_deep_dive.md

 > Out[5]: None
 > ```

-This was the easy case.
+These are the easy scenarios.
 We know that no other pandas object shares the same NumPy array, so we can simply instantiate a new reference tracking object.
 The third case is more complicated.
 Since the new object views the same data as the original object, we have to account for this.
 These operations will create a new ``Block`` that references the same NumPy array as the original pandas object.